Paul DeJong Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in the league.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 13th in the league.

-- The Pirates have the 11th-ranked team ERA across all MLB pitching staffs (4.03).
+- The Pirates have a 4.01 team ERA that ranks 11th among all league pitching staffs.

-- His last appearance came on Sunday against the Seattle Mariners, when the righty went five innings, surrendering three earned runs while allowing five hits.
+- His most recent time out was on Monday against the San Francisco Giants, when the left-hander tossed six innings, surrendering six earned runs while allowing nine hits.

-- The 24-year-old has a 4.35 ERA and 6.1 strikeouts per nine innings across four games this season, while allowing a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.